frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ***Left:*** *Isolated Cubemap "Irradiance"*
 ***Right:*** *Baked Global Illumination Probes Only*

 For some areas we do get increased contrast thanks to this blending but we lose out on accuracy and other aspects that should be coming from baked lighting term anyway.
 When one portion of that equation is "slacking" it will fudge the rest of the results with it.
 If the cubemaps had more coverage and "frequency" to begin with throughout the game world then I'd think this would be fine and would even look better in many conditions but unfortunately this isn't the case.
 Which leads to some of the result's you saw above.
-Admittedly it's a small difference in some areas, but in others like with the bridge shot it creates a final result that is quite different.
-To get around this I elected just to keep things simple instead, and we only sample from the baked global illumination light probes.
+Admittedly it's a small difference in some areas, but in others like with the bridge shot it creates a final result that is quite different to what it's supposed to be.
+To get around this I elected just to keep things simple instead, have it to where we only sample from the baked global illumination light probes.

 ```HLSL
 //new
 environment.irradiance = irradianceVolume.rgb;
 ```

-We avoid the problem with before of trying to blend these light probes with reflection probes, and keep things simple and consistent.
+We avoid the problem with before of trying to blend these light probes with reflection probes, and this keep things simple and consistent.
 This also saves us from extra texture samples later as we only just sample the reflection probes for reflections, not also sampling them again for an approximate "irradiance".
 Again I would like to point out that if the reflection probes were more frequent I'd probably stay with it since it would improve accuracy, but considering how sparse/inaccurate are to begin with it's better to just keep it simple here.

 #### Character Shading